-Under its corporate philosophy, the “Tsubaki Spirit”, the Tsubaki Group has adopted safety and quality as its highest priorities in its Code of Conduct, and works to prevent work-related accidents and maintain and enhance the health of its employees as a Monozukuri company.
+Under its corporate philosophy, the “Tsubaki Spirit”, the Tsubaki Group has adopted safety and quality as its highest priorities in its Code of Conduct, and works to prevent work-related accidents and maintain and enhance the health of its employees as a Monozukuri company guided by its Basic Safety Policy.
 In February 2009, the Group established the Tsubaki Group Health and Safety Committee, which advances activities aimed at enhancing health and safety throughout the Group.

 Safety Management System

 The Group has established the Tsubaki Group Health and Safety Committee to supervise health and safety activities for the Group as a whole.
-The committee formulates the Health and Safety Activities Plan while its Secretariat confirms the status of safety activities at each business location.
+The committee formulates the Health and Safety Activities Plan and confirms the progress status of safety activities at each business site.

 We promote ongoing safety activities based on the following three pillars.